The glacial river Jökulsá á Fjöllum - the Glacial River in the Mountains is the second longest river in Iceland (206 km).

 Opening photo: Gljúfrasmiður waterfall

-Jökulsá á Fjöllum glacial river in the highlands by Gljúfrasmiður waterfall
+Jökulsá á Fjöllum glacial river in the highland by Gljúfrasmiður waterfall

-My first photos are taken in the highlands of Iceland in the vicinity of Askja caldera and the small, but powerful waterfall in the glacial river is called Gljúfrasmiður - the Canyon Builder.
+My first photos are taken in the highland of Iceland in the vicinity of Askja caldera and the small, but powerful waterfall in the glacial river is called Gljúfrasmiður - the Canyon Builder.

 The massive bridge over Jökulsá á Fjöllum by ring-road 1